 The Eclipse Stakes dates back to 1886, when the first race was won by Bendigo at Sandown Park.
 Since 1980, some of the famous horses that have won the race include Sadler's Wells, Pebbles - the only filly ever to win the Eclipse, Mtoto, Dancing Brave, Opera House and Giant's Causeway.

 The Coral-Eclipse Stakes is run at the beginning of the afternoon, and is followed by six additional races.
-On the preceeding Friday, Sandown Racecourse hosts a Ladies' Day, with prizes for the best dressed, and a total of seven races will be run as a lead-up to Coral-Eclipse Saturday.
+On the preceding Friday, Sandown Racecourse hosts a Ladies' Day, with prizes for the best dressed, and a total of seven races will be run as a lead-up to Coral-Eclipse Saturday.